Founder and Chairwoman, Ilitch Holdings, Inc.

 In 2005, she became sole owner of the casino and soon embarked on a $300 million expansion and renovation project to add a luxury hotel, spa, conference center, several new restaurants, an 1,800-seat theatre and a permanent gaming area.
 The expanded MotorCity Casino Hotel was completed in 2008.

-Today, the Ilitch organization is transforming dozens of blocks of largely underutilized land in Detroit into a special area for everyone in the community to enjoy – much like the Detroit Marian experienced in her youth.
+Today, the Ilitch organization is transforming dozens of blocks of largely underutilized land in Detroit into a special area for everyone in the community to enjoy – much like the Detroit Marian and Mike experienced in their youth.

-The District Detroit will include office, retail and residential spaces, as well as the new Little Caesars Arena.
-To be completed in September of this year, Little Caesars Arena will be the home of the Detroit Red Wings and Detroit Pistons, as well as world-class entertainment, music and community events.
+The District Detroit includes office, retail and residential spaces, as well as the new Little Caesars Arena, home of the Detroit Red Wings and Detroit Pistons, as well as world-class entertainment, music and community events.

 Investing in the Community